23092003e/23092003e/README.md

   </div>
 </div>

-# Hello World!!! 👋🏻👋🏻👋🏻 I'm Manh Hoang (Mike) 🤖

 Fresh graduates looking to apply their AI and Data skills to challenging projects.
 Proven ability to learn quickly and deliver impactful results in a fast-paced work environment.
 Seeking opportunities to grow and contribute to cutting-edge AI technology.

 ## 🎓 Education
 - Bachelor degree in **Data Science** - **GPA**: 3.3/4.0